Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 }
 ```

-### Transfer PolkaETH from a parachain into the reserve parachain <!-- omit in toc -->
+### Transfer SnowETH from a parachain into the reserve parachain <!-- omit in toc -->

-In this example, Alice transfers 21 PolkaETH to Bob on the reserve chain
+In this example, Alice transfers 21 SnowETH to Bob on the reserve chain

 Parties: